Table of Contents

 View on Amazon.com ➜

 Hikes during the early morning hours (and moonlit night hikes) call for headlamps.
 If you’re on an overnight hike, there will be times when you’ll need to put up or take down your tent in the dark, and you’ll need light (and both hands) to get it done.
-A good headlamp is necessary on your Patagonian adventure, and you’ll use it much more often than you think.
+Even for trying to find a place to use the bathroom in the pitch dark is WAY safer with a reliable headlamp.
+You’ll use it more than you think, and it will keep you hands-free to explore.

 Headlamp